rjtmahinay/blog-rjtmahinay/clcs3z45r000308mdgn6sfelw.md

 ### Creating a Bean

 In Micronaut you can create your beans inside a configuration called Factory.
 This factory class will load your specified beans.
-It is the counterpart of **@Configuration** in Spring.
+It is the counterpart of **Configuration** in Spring.
 Below are some used annotations for bean creation.

 ```java
 @Factory // The configuration annotation to create your beans